CopernicaMarketingSoftware/AMQP-CPP/README.md

 There are two things to take care of if you want to create a secure connection:
 (1) you must link your application with the `-lssl` flag (or use `dlopen()`), and (2) you must initialize the openssl library by calling `OPENSSL_init_ssl()`.
-This initializating must take place before you let you application connect to RabbitMQ.
+This initialization must take place before you connect to RabbitMQ.
 This is necessary because AMQP-CPP needs access to the openssl library to set up secure connections.
-It can only access this library if you have linked your application with this library, or if you have loaded this library at runtime using `dlopen()`).
+It can only access this library if you have linked it to your application, or if you have loaded this library at runtime using `dlopen()`.

 Linking openssl is the normal thing to do.
 You just have to add the `-lssl` flag to your linker.
 If you however do not want to link your application with openssl,